Frequently Asked Questions

 What actions or activities might the Coalition undertake?

-Depending on situations as they arise, the Coalition may potentially engage in: 1) efforts to educate and raise public awareness, 2) letter writing and lobbying campaigns to support and encourage elected officials and community leaders to stand up for democratic principles, the rule of law, and protecting the vulnerable, 3) collaborations with civic, religious, legal, and political organizations that share our vision, 4) nonviolent demonstrations in support of democratic ideals, basic decency, the rule of law, protecting the planet, and preserving human and civil rights, 5) non-compliance and passive resistance when confronted with illegal, immoral, and unconstitutional government demands, and 6) the provision of educational programs in conflict resolution and non-violent action.
+Depending on situations as they arise, the Coalition may potentially engage in: 1) efforts to educate and raise public awareness, 2) letter writing and lobbying campaigns to support and encourage elected officials and community leaders to stand up for democratic principles, the rule of law, and protecting the vulnerable, 3) collaborations with civic, religious, legal, and political organizations that share our vision, 4) joining in amicus curiae briefs to protect habeas corpus and due process, 5) nonviolent demonstrations in support of democratic ideals, basic decency, the rule of law, protecting the planet, and preserving human and civil rights, 6) non-compliance and passive resistance when confronted with illegal, immoral, and unconstitutional government demands, and 7) the provision of educational programs in conflict resolution and non-violent action.

 Where and when are upcoming Coalition actions or activities?

 As our members are located all over the United States, we envision actions that are both local and national in scope.
-We endorsed participation in the April 5th Hands Off! and April 19th No Kings demonstrations throughout the country.
-We are also supporting efforts to free Mohsen Mahdawi, the former president of the Columbia University Buddhist Association, from detention and prevent his deportation.
-Future actions will be proposed by the Action Committee and endorsed by the Coordinating Committee.
-Members will be notified of actions through our newsletter, website, and social media platforms.
+We endorsed participation in the Hands Off!, No Kings, and Good Trouble Continues demonstrations throughout the country.
+We also supported efforts to free Mohsen Mahdawi and Mahmoud Khalil from detention and deportation.
+Members will be notified of future actions through our newsletter, website News and Events Calendar pages, and social media platforms.